Kyriosity/read-write/README+/software/tests/README.md

 + The start requires a **minimum** - knowing a programming language.
 + Popular and mostly free **frameworks** and auxiliaries unleash the writing and provide templates, test doubles, and device simulation.

 Tests can be written in the same or other programming language as their subject, even without a framework.
-(A bare call to a function/method/proc with none or some arguments and log/throw an error if the result doesn't match expectations.)
+(A bare call of a method or property with none or some arguments and log/throw an error if the result doesn't match expectations.)

 <p align="center"><b>Programmatic range is still too wide and here is the principal branching:</b></p>
 <table><tr><td>